 Engineering Technology

-The Associate of Applied Science degree in Engineering Technology is designed to prepare the graduate for entry-level employment in the fast-growing and challenging technology career-field.
-The degree is comprised of curriculum relating to engineering technology fundamental coursework.
-The remaining courses required for completion are chosen as part of two offered concentrations or majors.
-Students may also apply the associate degree coursework to a Bachelor Degree in Engineering Technology (Electronics program) and/or a Bachelor Degree in Information and Communication Technology (ICT) offered at NMSU Las Cruces.
+The Associate of Applied Science degree in Engineering Technology prepares graduates for entry-level employment in the technology sector.
+The degree includes fundamental coursework in engineering technology and allows students to choose from two concentrations: Electronics Technology and Biomedical Equipment Technology (BMET).
+The associate degree coursework can be applied to a Bachelor Degree in Engineering Technology (Electronics program) or a Bachelor Degree in Information and Communication Technology (ICT) at NMSU Las Cruces.

 Electronics Concentration

-The Electronics Technology concentration prepares the graduate for an entry-level position in the electronics industry.
-Employment opportunities include a wide range of careers in research and development, operational support of electronic instrumentation systems, computer and network infrastructures, manufacturing, and communication industries.
-Electronic technicians develop, manufacture, and service electronic equipment using sophisticated measuring and diagnostic equipment.
+The Electronics Technology concentration prepares graduates for entry-level positions in the electronics industry.
+Employment opportunities include careers in research and development, operational support of electronic instrumentation systems, computer and network infrastructures, manufacturing, and communication industries.
+Electronic technicians develop, manufacture, and service electronic equipment using measuring and diagnostic equipment.

 BMET Concentration